DevDisect/Onboard/README.md

 To sum it up, I'm a second-year B.Tech student who enjoys reading, playing football, and solving problems through programming.
 I can't wait to see what the future holds for me!

-My Role in DivDisect
+My Role in DevDisect

-I'm thrilled to be a part of DivDisect, a web development community dedicated to simplifying the web development process.
+I'm thrilled to be a part of DevDisect, a web development community dedicated to simplifying the web development process.
 Our main focus is to bridge the gap between developers and students, fostering collaboration and knowledge sharing.
 As a Developer Advocate, I am excited to connect with both developers and students, promoting growth and making web development more accessible to all.
 Let's empower the next generation of web developers together!